hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 </e:Application>
 ```

-Such XML file results into defining `descClass` as a `Main` class that belongs to the `org.example` package.
+Such XML file results into defining *descClass* as a `Main` class that belongs to the `org.example` package.
 It is a verify error if the class is already defined.

 ## Root element

-The root element of the XML file instantiates a JXML component and determines the class from which `descClass` inherits.
+The root element of the XML file is a JXML instantiation.
+The component of the JXML instantiation is the class from which *descClass* inherits.

-## Class constructor
+## Constructor

-The class constructor of `descClass` is implicitly defined if not already defined by the `<Script>` element.
+The constructor of *descClass* is implicitly defined if not already defined by the `<Script>` element.

 The following restrictions apply to JXML components:

-* The constructor of `descClass` is only allowed to receive optional parameters.
+* The constructor of *descClass* is only allowed to receive optional parameters.

 ## \<Script\>

 The `Script` element is allowed at the root element and may appear at most once.
 If an `Script` element appears, it must only contain a CDATA section.

 The CDATA section contains a JetWork source as the contents of a `class` block.
-Such contents are contributed to `descClass`.
+Such contents are contributed to *descClass*.

 The `Script` element must be interpreted before the XML attributes of the root element are processed.
 This behavior allows code in attribute values to rely on `import` directives, as in the following JXML component: